-- Level 2 core unit in the Genetics major sequence
+- Level 2 core unit in the Genetics specialisation in the Medical Science major sequence

-- Level 2 complementary unit in the Conservation Biology; Zoology; Botany; Agricultural Science major sequences
+- Level 2 option in the Zoology major sequence

 - Level 2 elective

-- Students are able to (1) understand the theory and concepts underlying inheritance of traits in prokaryotes and eukaryotes; (2) gain an appreciation of the social and historical context in which genetics has developed; and (3) acquire skills in problem solving, critical thinking, experimental design, and data analysis and reporting through exposure to the methodologies used in genetic research.
+Students are able to (1) discover the theory and concepts underlying the inheritance of traits in prokaryotes and eukaryotes.
+Gain an appreciation of the social and historical context in which genetics has developed

-- Typically this unit is assessed in the following ways: (1) a laboratory practical component (involving quizzes and a presentation on lab results); (2) tests; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) a laboratory practical component (involving quizzes and a presentation on lab results); (2) tests; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)